Getting Started with Blazor Rich Text Editor in Blazor Web App

 cd BlazorWebApp

-If the app uses WebAssembly or Auto render modes, install the Syncfusion® Blazor NuGet packages in the Client project.
+If using the WebAssembly or Auto render modes in the Blazor Web App need to be install Syncfusion® Blazor component NuGet packages in the client project.

 Syncfusion® Blazor components are available in nuget.org.
 Refer to the NuGet packages topic for available NuGet packages list with component details.